Kilter latest news

 Adored by listeners from all corners of the internet and festival goers alike for his euphoric, energised sound and artistry; Kilter is the moniker for Sydney rising star Ned East.
 Having amassed over 40 million streams online and with his debut LP Through The Distortion receiving extensive praise, Kilter shows no signs of slowing down in 2018.

-It’s a pretty good indication of a young artist’s trajectory when they’re being selected by the heavy hitters of the game like ODESZA, Mø, Duke Dumont and London Grammar to remix their big singles on the back of just a handful of originals.
-Likewise when they’re scaling the heights of The Hype Machine charts to #1 and then a remix for UK sensation Ben Pearce amasses streams in the millions.
-Yeah, Sydney producer Ned East, who’s become best known as Kilter through such high profile releases, has done all that at just 24 years old.
-Cool, right?
-Well, Kilter’s just getting started.
+It’s a decent indication of an artist’s potential when they’re being hand-picked by the heavy hitters of the game like ODESZA, Mø, Duke Dumont and London Grammar to remix their singles with only a handful of originals under their belt.
+Likewise, when they’re scaling the heights of the Hype Machine charts and a remix for UK sensation Ben Pearce amasses millions of plays simultaneously.
+Well that was Kilter and all before he cracked the quarter-century.

 “Kilter’s no longer just another young bedroom producer with a fancy drum-kit; instead, he’s one of Australia’s biggest electronic exports and force to be reckoned with both nationally and internationally.” – Hayden Davies // Pilerats

 Through The Distortion, Kilter’s debut LP landed in mid-2017, East pushed sounds to their limits until they became something different, exciting and totally foreign without losing its roots.
 Throughout this, the music manages to punch its way through the noise, forming and shaping its way into a comprehensive and addicting 13-track album.